 The programme is made up as follows over a period of 4 study years:

-Foundation modules
+a) Foundation modules

-- (1) Two compulsory foundation modules (64 credits) offered in the first year of study. - (2) Two compulsory foundation modules (64 credits) offered in the second year of study.
+Two compulsory foundation modules (64 credits) offered in the first year of study (year 1a).
+Two compulsory foundation modules (64 credits) offered in the second year of study (year 1b).